๐Ÿพ MyPawellness.com โ€” Real Advice from a Real Pet Owner

 How often should I feed my overweight cat wet food โ€” still twice daily, but with precisely measured, reduced portions using a calorie-counted high-protein wet food.

-Never drastically reduce your cat’s food intake suddenly.
+Critical warning: never drastically reduce your cat’s food intake suddenly.
 Cats that lose weight too quickly develop hepatic lipidosis (fatty liver disease) โ€” a serious, potentially fatal condition.
 Weight loss should be slow: no more than 0.5โ€“1% of body weight per week, supervised by your vet.

 If your cat has been gaining weight, see: My Cat Looks Bloated But Acting Normal โ€” bloating may indicate a health issue beyond simple overfeeding.